wrappid/.github/profile/README.md

-  start                  This command will start web mobile project. copy [options]         This command helps you to copy src and res to web and mobile runtime. include <module-name>  This command helps you to include module.
+  start                  This command will start web mobile project. copy [options]         This command helps you to copy src and res to web and mobile runtime. include <module-name>  This command helps you to include module. add                    Include new modules into project directory (Not needed)

 wrappid install